Prajwal-weladi/Esummit/README.md

-Hello Peope This is a Website for Upcomming VEDC event name ESUMMIT'25
+Hello People, This is a react based Website under design for the upcomming VEDC event name ESUMMIT'25

 To Run this project seamlessly Run the follwing commands